Pericarditis is the most common pericardial disorder. Congenital pericardial disorders are rare.

 Because the pain of pericarditis may resemble that of acute MI or pulmonary infarction, additional tests (eg, serum cardiac marker measurement, lung scan) may be required if the history and ECG findings are atypical for pericarditis.
 Troponin is often elevated in acute pericarditis due to epicardial inflammation, so it cannot discriminate between pericarditis, acute infarction, and pulmonary embolism.
 Very high levels of troponin may indicate myopericarditis.
 The CK-MB (creatine kinase muscle band isoenzyme) level, which is less sensitive than the troponin level, is usually normal in acute pericarditis unless myocarditis is also present.

 Postpericardiotomy and post-MI syndromes may be difficult to identify and must be distinguished from recent MI, pulmonary embolism, and pericardial infection after surgery.
-Pain, friction rub, and fever appearing 2 weeks to several months after surgery and a rapid response to aspirin, nonsteroidal anti-inflammatory drugs (NSAIDs), colchicine, or corticosteroids aid diagnosis.
+Pain, friction rub, and fever appearing 2 weeks to several months after surgery and a rapid response to aspirin, nonsteroidal anti-inflammatory drugs (NSAIDs), colchicine, or corticosteroids aids diagnosis.

 Diagnosis is suggested by clinical findings but often is suspected only after finding an enlarged cardiac silhouette on chest x-ray.
 On ECG, QRS voltage is often decreased, and sinus rhythm remains in about 90% of patients.
 With large, chronic effusions, the ECG may show electrical alternans (ie, P, QRS, or T wave amplitude increases and decreases on alternate beats).
 Electrical alternans is associated with variation in cardiac position (swinging heart).

-Echocardiography estimates the volume of pericardial fluid; identifies cardiac tamponade, acute myocarditis, and/or heart failure; and may suggest the cause of pericarditis.
+Echocardiography estimates the volume of pericardial fluid; identifies cardiac tamponade, sometimes acute myocarditis, and/or heart failure; and may suggest the cause of pericarditis.

 Although CT can detect a pericardial effusion (often incidentally on a scan done for other conditions), it may overestimate its size and is not a first-line test to evaluate possible pericardial effusion.